darosh/px-stream/README.md

 ## Guide

-The first 5 guides are available as Live sessions in the `/Demo` folder
+The first 5 guides are available as Live sessions in the `/Demo` folder of the installed pack

 ### Guide &mdash; Minimal patch